jaypipes/articles/openstack/mulligan.md

 Nothing gets my goat more than a vendor that isn't up front about their vendory-ness.

-I long to hear, just once, "hey, I'm aware this feature is a pet project of mine and really only helps me out" or even "yeah, I understand that this project is made up entirely of my own internal engineers and really its just a way for us to protect our intellectual property by being first to market and (ab)using the open source ecosystem for marketing and hiring advantages".
+Is it too much for me to want to hear, just once, "hey, I'm aware this feature is a pet project of mine and really only helps me out".

+Or better yet, "yeah, I understand that this project is made up entirely of my own internal engineers and really its just a way for us to protect our intellectual property by being first to market and (ab)using the open source ecosystem for marketing and hiring advantages".

 Unfortunately, all too often, vendors pretend like there's nothing to see here;
 move along...